kikeqt/licensing_system_4_pyexe/README.md

 # Licensing system for Py2Exe
 Licensing system for python scripts that are packaged in windows executables, based on public cryptography.
-Includes simplified AES and RSA encryption module
+Includes simplified AES and RSA encryption module.

 The purpose is to create a system of restrictions that prevents unauthorized use for internal systems.
 In addition to offering a simple way to encrypt information particularly that stored in the code or that which needs to be safeguarded.

-Examples of use in each file .py
+Examples of use in each file .py.

 ## Pre-requisites
 ```